OneSAHDEVSINH/ECommercePlateform/README.md

 ## Database Migrations

 Migrations are applied automatically on startup.

-To add new migrations manually:
+- To add new migrations manually:

-dotnet ef migrations add MigrationName --project ECommercePlatform.Infrastructure dotnet ef database update --project ECommercePlatform.Infrastructure
+  - Go to `Tools > NuGet Package Manager > Package Manger Console`

+  - Set `ECommercePlatform.Infrastructure` as your Default project.

+- Run below Commands:

+  To add new migration

+  - PM>```Add Migration "Migration Name"```

+  To update database

+  - PM>```Update Database```

 ## API Documentation